sixhops/css-box-model-and-positioning/README.md

 Notice the body, the container, and each of the divs are surrounded by a red border.
 Peak at the styles tab on the right and scroll all the way to the bottom.
 You'll notice boxes within boxes - madness!

+> Annotation: Assessment - Ask the class, "Does anybody NOT see the boxes?"
+Address issues causing this.

 ## The Box Model and its components - Intro (10 mins "I DO")

 The image below illustrates the box model and what you should have seen in your dev tools: